whysoseriousson/scala/README.md

 # scala
 Scala Learning demos and exercises
+-- references -> All about scala